 9. They use their own branded mobile apps

-The mobile app landscape in 2021 focused on increased efficiency.
-And smartphones continued to serve as the central command center for drivers from the road.
+Today’s mobile app landscape is focused on efficiency.
+And smartphones continue to serve as the central command center for drivers on the road.

 “The difference is that fleets now brand their own mobile apps,” Murrell says.
 “They’ve created apps that integrate with driver scorecards or allow drivers to check payroll information, scan documents, and plan loads, all right from their fingertips.”